soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 #### CORDIS

 European Research projects typically advertise their research outputs via [Cordis](https://cordis.europa.eu/){target=_blank}.
 This makes Cordis a likely candidate to discover research outputs, such as reports, articles and datasets.
 Cordis does not capture many metadata properties.
 In those cases where a resource is identified by a [DOI](https://www.doi.org/the-identifier/what-is-a-doi/){target=_blank}, additional metadata can be found in OpenAire via the DOI.
 The deliverables from which projects to be included is still under discussion.
+Technical information can be found [here](https://github.com/soilwise-he/harvesters/tree/main/cordis#readme)

 #### OpenAire